 | YAML | Yes | Kyverno ClusterPolicy or Policy YAML |

-Generate a policy from a natural language description.
-Available for all policy types.
+Generate a policy from natural language — available for all policy types.

 Opens the AI generation dialog.

-The AI generates complete Rego code (for IaC/configurations) or Kyverno YAML (for Kubernetes).
+AI produces complete Rego (for IaC/configurations) or Kyverno YAML (for Kubernetes).
 Edit as needed.

-AI generation requires AI features to be configured at the organization level in Settings → API Configuration.
+AI generation requires a Claude API key in Settings → API Configuration.

 | Panel | Purpose |